 Please know, Justifacts is doing our best to paint the most accurate picture of applicants for our clients and there are times when we need clarification to verify information that was provided on an application.
 Responding to our phone calls only helps shorten the hiring process.

 The onboarding experience can be stressful for both clients and their candidates.
 Justifacts strives to

 provide the most positive candidate experience for our clients.
-So the next time you receive a call from Justifacts, be sure answer the phone and be truthful.
-It’s only to your benefit!
+So the next time you receive a call from Justifacts, answer the phone and be truthful.
+It’s only for your benefit!